-In June 2018, a drug called arsenic trioxide was approved as an option for first-line treatment.
+In 2018, a drug called arsenic trioxide was approved as an option for first-line treatment in England, Wales and Northern Ireland.
 It’s given in combination with another drug called all-trans retinoic acid (ATRA).

 ATRA is given as a capsule.
 Rather than killing APL cells, ATRA targets the protein formed by the faulty PML/RARA gene.
 This allows APL cells to mature into normal white blood cells rather than cancer cells.

 Arsenic trioxide works in a similar way to ATRA, and also targets this protein.
 It is given into a vein (intravenously).
 If your doctor recommends this treatment option, you’ll receive intravenous arsenic trioxide in combination with ATRA capsules for a number of weeks.

 You may be worried if you’ve heard of arsenic before, as a poison when used in high doses.
 However, arsenic can also be used safely in medicine, and it is a very effective treatment for APL.